gohugoio/hugo/content/themes/customizing.md

 tags: [themes, source, organization, directories]
 weight: 20
 draft: false
-aliases: [/themes/customizing/,/themes/customize/]
+aliases: [/themes/customize/]
 toc: true
 needsreview: true
 ---

 ## Introduction

-The following are key concepts for Hugo site customization.
-Hugo permits you to supplement *or* override any theme template or static file, with files in your working directory.
+The following are key concepts for Hugo site customization with themes.
+Hugo permits you to supplement *or* override any theme template or static file with files in your working directory.

 {{% note %}}
 When you use a theme cloned from its git repository, do not edit the theme's files directly.
 Instead, theme customization in Hugo is a matter of *overriding* the templates made available to you in a theme.
 This provides the added flexibility of tweaking a theme to meet your needs while staying current with a theme's upstream.
 {{% /note %}}

-## Understanding the Theme Lookup Order

-{{< readfile file="readfile-content/lookupexplanation.md" markdown="true" >}}

 ## Replacing Static Files